peak27/ML---Association-Rule/README.md

   * R (For R implementation)

 ## Usage
-&nbsp;&nbsp;&nbsp;&nbsp;Association rule learning is important to build the recomender funtionality on you system such as e-commerce website or social media.
+&nbsp;&nbsp;&nbsp;&nbsp;Association rule learning is important to build the recomender funtionality on your system such as e-commerce website or social media.
 One most common example of association rule is to identify that the people who bought diapers will also purchase beer.
+As the possibility, he might be babysitting and needs beer to spend his boring time at home.

 ## Credits
 &nbsp;&nbsp;&nbsp;This was an individual project.